 - Once grits are ready, remove from heat and stir in gouda, garlic powder, pepper, green onion and 3/4 cup Cheddar until melted.
 (Mixture will be very thick.)

-- Add your sausage to the grits then gently fold in the eggs until blended.
+- Add your sausage and spinach to the grits then gently fold in the eggs until blended.

 - With either olive or coconut oil, grease a 10-12-inch cast iron skillet (or a casserole/baking dish!) then sprinkle the bottom and sides with cornmeal.
 Add your breakfast mixture then sprinkle with remaining Cheddar cheese and top with a light sprinkling of red pepper flakes.